 Criteria Explanation of existing policies BLMK proposed alignment Embryo transfers Current policies vary on the number of embryo transfers between maximum of 2 in MKCCG and BCCG, up to 6 in LCCG.
-Beint 000 is proposing to implement the Paternal Age The only existing policy to include a paternal age limit is BCCG which stipulates that "treatment must be commenced before the male is 55 years of age".
+BLMK CCG is proposing to implement the number of embryo transfers in line with the number of cycles agreed as per the outcome of this consultation. e.g. 1 cycle offered = 2 embryo transfers (1 fresh and 1 frozen).
+3 cycles offered = 6 embryo transfers (3 fresh and 3 frozen).
+Paternal Age The only existing policy to include a paternal age limit is BCCG which stipulates that "treatment must be commenced before the male is 55 years of age".
 BLMK CCG is proposing that no paternal age limit would be included in the future policy.
 Minimum / Maximum BMI Current policies vary slightly on the minimum Body Mass Index (BMI) for females.
 In LCCG and BCCG the minimum requirement is 19 for females, however in MKCCG there is no minimum.
 All three policies are aligned on the maximum BMI (30) for females.
 In LCCG and BCCG male BMI is required to be less than 35.
 No maximum is stated for males in the MKCCG policy.
 BLMK CCG are proposing that BMI should be between at least 19 and up to 30 for female and less than 35 for males.

 Criteria Explanation of existing policies Duration of sub-fertility varies between the three existing policies and between age groups.
-LCCG and BCCG stipulate 3 years or more of regular intercourse or an equivalent 12 self- funded cycles of Intra-Uterine Insemination (IUI) over a period of 3 years for unexplained infertility, and 2 years for MKCCG.
+LCCG and BCCG stipulate 3 years or more of regular intercourse or an equivalent 12 self-funded cycles of Intra-Uterine Insemination (IUI) over a period of 3 years for unexplained infertility, and 2 years for MKCCG.